California Tax Relief: Resolve FTB, EDD & CDTFA Issues with Boulanger CPA

 - Employment Development Department (EDD) : Regulates and collects payroll and employment taxes, frequently auditing businesses for worker classification and payroll tax compliance.

 - California Department of Tax and Fee Administration (CDTFA) : Manages sales and use tax, as well as a range of special taxes and fees, and conducts detailed audits that can lead to significant financial liabilities.
+We help clients respond to a CDTFA audit with professional help to avoid costly mistakes.

 The CDTFA was established in 2017 after the restructuring of the former State Board of Equalization (SBE), which now primarily handles property tax and tax appeals.